 - Automation and Orchestration

 The first step an organization must take when implementing a zero trust architecture is to assess their current systems, personnel, and processes and how they can support the journey to zero trust.
 From there, the company will move through the Zero Trust Maturity Model stages, beginning with Traditional and advancing to Initial, Advanced, and Optimal levels.
-Each stage of progression requires greater levels of protection in order to meet the CISA standards.
+Each stage of progression requires greater levels of protection to meet the CISA standards.

 Contact us today to learn more about how we can help you enhance your security posture and protect your critical assets.